Inverting the signature of a path: Introduction

-The main goal of this article is to develop a reconstruction procedure to Problem \ref{pr:problem} for all $\cC^{1}$ paths (when parametrized at uniform speed).
-As mentioned in Remark \ref{rm:difficulty}, the key to establish an effective reconstruction algorithm is to recover the non-commutative evolution of the path in the correct order: the following three paths in $\RR^{2}$ have the same increments.
-Their signatures agree on level $n=1$, but start to differ when $n \geq 2$.
+The main goal of this article is to develop an explicit and implementable procedure that enables one to reconstruct any $\cC^{1}$ path (at natural parametrization) from its signature, together with detailed stability estimates of the procedure.

+As mentioned in the previous subsection (Remark \ref{rm:problem}), the key to establish an effective reconstruction algorithm is to recover the non-commutative evolution of the path in its correct order.
+For example, the following three paths in $\RR^{2}$ have the same increments.
+Their signatures agree on level $|w|=1$, but start to differ when $|w| \geq 2$: